promptfoo/promptfoo-docs/docs/providers/openai.md

 # OpenAI

-To use the OpenAI API, set the `OPENAI_API_KEY` environment variable or pass the API key as an argument to the constructor.
+To use the OpenAI API, set the `OPENAI_API_KEY` environment variable, specify via `apiKey` field in the configuration file, or pass the API key as an argument to the constructor.

 Example: